tibormester/tibormester.github.io/README.md

 For the gameplay, I was inspired by *Rimworld* and focused on procedural content instead of a handcrafted narrative.
 I created a simulation where AI characters with basic needs perform tasks to satisfy their needs, with emergent stories.

-I also implemented a system where the species template updates based on a character’s fitness score, which evolves through reinforcement learning.
+I plan on implementing a system where needs and tasks have weights that modify their priority.
+An individual will mutate their weights away from the species template, and upon death, a fitness score will be calculated and used to update the template through reinforcement learning.

 ![Endless Simulation](https://github.com/tibormester/tibormester.github.io/blob/master/huntingAI.mov)